The best prepaid mobile plans in Australia (October 2024)

 Nathan Lawrence

 Prepaid mobile plans are a great way to stay on top of your spending.
 While prepaid starter packs offer a cheap way to nab a prepaid SIM card and a discounted recharge, most of the prepaid plans we track operate around a (roughly) monthly cycle.
-To save even more money, consider a long-expiry prepaid plan to cover either half a year or a full 12 months.
+For better value, consider a long-expiry prepaid plan to cover either half a year or, better yet, a full 12 months.

 What is a prepaid plan?

-In terms of payment, prepaid mobile plans are the opposite of postpaid (SIM-only) mobile plans: namely, you pay ahead of use rather than after.
-Prepaid plans don’t have a contract but they do typically include unlimited talk and text in Australia.
+In terms of when you pay, prepaid mobile plans are the opposite of postpaid (SIM-only) mobile plans: namely, you pay ahead of use rather than after.
+Prepaid plans typically include unlimited talk and text in Australia, and they don’t have contacts.

 Buying a prepaid plan means you’re in control of how much you spend each month.
-What you’re paying for, then, is a mix of data and duration.
-Prepaid data starts at under 5GB per recharge but that stretches up to 100 times that amount for long-expiry plans.
-Most telcos offer monthly prepaid plans that are either recharged every month, every 30 days or every 28 days.
+What you’re paying for, then, is a mix of data and recharge duration.
+Prepaid data starts at around 5GB per recharge but that stretches to hundreds of gigabytes for long-expiry plans.
+Most mobile providers offer monthly prepaid plans that are either recharged on the same calendar day every month, every 30 days or every 28 days.

-We factor in the differences between these different monthly prepaid plans when determining first-year value.
-All you need is a prepaid SIM card (or eSIM), and you can use a prepaid mobile plan with a new handset, like the iPhone 15 and Google Pixel 8 Pro, or an older one.
-Certain telcos offer network-locked prepaid mobile phones, which can be used with other mobile providers outside of the network owner but only if they operate on that same network.
+We factor in the differences between the various monthly and long-expiry prepaid plans when determining first-year value.
+All you need is a prepaid SIM card (or eSIM), and you can use a prepaid mobile plan with a new handset, like the iPhone 16 and Google Pixel 9 Pro XL, or a different mobile phone.
+Certain telcos offer network-locked prepaid mobile phones, which can potentially be used with other mobile providers outside of the network owner but only if they operate on that same network.

 Best value prepaid mobile plan